MoiraMarques/projeto/Style-Guide-Generic-Text.md

 ## Amara Style Guide

-####Here are a few basic styling guidelines that will help make your captions clear, easy to follow and accessible to all users.
+####Try to make your captions clear, easy to follow and accessible to all users.

-*As you type a subtitle, a helper box displays to right providing details about the number of characters, number of lines and the reading rate as characters per second.*
+*As you type a subtitle, a helper box displays to right providing details.  <br/> This includes the number of characters, number of lines and the reading rate as characters per second.*

 | Recommendation       | Description   |
 |:-------------------- |:--------------------|